Lake Christine Fire

-The Lake Christine Fire burned near Basalt and Carbondale, in Eagle County, Colorado, United States.
+The Lake Christine Fire was a wildfire that burned near Basalt and Carbondale, in Eagle County, Colorado, United States.
 The fire was the result of an act of criminal arson.
 It started on July 3, 2018, and was later downgraded to a Burned Area Response on September 4, 2018, after 13 weeks.
 It destroyed a total of 12,588 wilderness acres on Basalt Mountain and seriously injured a volunteer firefighter.
 The Lake Christine fire also destroyed the home of a long-time volunteer firefighter who was battling the blaze in response to his call of duty on the evening of July 4.
-Several structures were destroyed.
+Several other structures were also destroyed.

 Incidents

 The fire started just before 6:00pm on July 3, 2018, at the Basalt Shooting Range.
 Criminality for the fire was officially assigned to Richard Karl Miller, 23, and Allison Sarah Marcus, 22, of the Maryland/Washington DC area.
 They were in a group of people using tracer rounds at the rifle area of the range, located on the south side of the shooting area.
 Fire personnel who reported from the scene noted that the impact site of the rounds was on a hillside adjacent to the gun range, far outside of the targeted shooting area.
 The Roaring Fork Valley, including Basalt, had been under Stage 2 Fire Ban Restrictions for several weeks, and was experiencing serious drought conditions when the fire ignited.

 Marcus and Miller were contacted by law enforcement at the gun range on July 3 along with the other members of their party, but were not arrested.
 In mid-July, the District Attorney's office indicated that the suspects could not be located.
 The pair were reported to have fled the State of Colorado.
 Public contacts to law enforcement helped to locate the suspects in-hiding and they were arrested in the early morning hours of July 15, 2018, outside of a home in Carbondale by the Basalt Police Department.

 Miller and Marcus were offered a deal by prosecutors to plea guilty to a single misdemeanor charge each.
 Eight felony charges were eliminated by the prosecution team.

 The gunmen originally faced multiple 4th degree felony arson charges, but all felony charges were later dropped.

 Miller and Marcus were sentenced to a work release program, community service, and received a total $100,000 fine for restitution to the group of victims.

 Estimates put the firefighting costs for government agencies in the range of $30,000,000 USD.